Common complaints about communication

 • Company-wide all-hands meetings

-Once you’ve selected your channels, you need to set expectations and a few rules.
-It’s helpful for yourself and your employees to know which channel is used for what, and when.
-For example, official announcements (such as open positions available) are always via email, intranet, and printed and left in the break room; casual announcements (such as a social club activity) are sent in Slack/Teams, and a company-run WhatsApp group.
+Once you’ve selected your channels, you must set expectations and a few rules.
+It’s helpful for you and your employees to know which channel is used for what and when.
+For example, official announcements (such as open positions available) are always via email, intranet, and printed and left in the break room; casual announcements (such as a social club activity) are sent via instant messaging apps.

 This helps employees to sort ‘important, must read’ from ‘unimportant, optional to read’ and ensures the messages that need to cut through the rest are successfully delivered.